Residents of Teyoko appeal for potable water

 Click for Market Deals →

-Residents of Teyoko Community in the Bawku West District of Upper East Region have appealed for boreholes as the source of potable water to ease the water crisis in the area.
+Residents of Teyoko Community in the Bawku West District of Upper East Region have appealed for boreholes to ease the perennial water crisis in the area.

-In an interview with the Ghana News Agency at Ateyoko, after complaints of water challenges, the residents, Mr Rafiu Ibrahim, a teacher at the community, said the area depended on a well, which often got polluted in the rainy season, posing a threat to water-borne diseases.
+In an interview with Ghana News Agency at Ateyoko, after several complaints of water problems by the residents, Mr Rafiu Ibrahim, a teacher in the community said the area depended largely on a well, which often got polluted in the rainy season, thereby posing a threat of water-borne diseases.

-Mr Ibrahim said during the harmattan season, the residents struggled to get water for household activities.
+Mr Ibrahim said the harmattan season was no better as the well dries up intermittently making residents struggle in their quest to get water for household activities.

-"There is only one borehole here but since they drilled it water has never flown from it till date, I don't know what is happening," he added.
+"There is only one borehole here but since they drilled it water has never flown from that place to date, I don't know what is happening," he added.

-Mr Ibrahim said the situation was making women waste so much time in search of water.
+Mr Ibrahim said the situation was making women waste so much time searching for good water for household use.

-Madam Lydia Anugbilla, a trader, expressed the hope that stakeholders would help to alleviate the water shortage situation.
+Madam Lydia Anugbilla, a trader, was hopeful that their appeal would yield good results otherwise they would continue to suffer water shortage all the time.

-She said she had to forfeit sleep to ensure that there was enough water to keep her house running.
+She recounted when she always had to forfeit her sleep to ensure that there was enough water to keep her house running.

-He said attempts to get the existing borehole repaired proved futile as assessments revealed that the place was rocky and could not produce any water.
+He said attempts to get the existing borehole repaired for water to flow also proved futile as assessments revealed that the place was rocky and could not produce any water.

-Madam Victoria Ayamba, the Bawku West District Chief Executive, who said the Assembly was putting in measures to provide water for the affected communities.
+Madam Victoria Ayamba, the Bawku West District Chief Executive, who confirmed her awareness of the lack of potable water in several communities including Teyoko, stated that the Assembly was putting in measures to provide water for those communities.

-Madam Ayamba said she was unaware of the breakdown of the borehole in the area and urged committees in-charge of community water to report such cases to the Assembly.
+Madam Ayamba said she did not know of the breakdown of the only existing borehole in the area and urged committees in-charge of community water to report such cases to the Assembly.

 Disclaimer